ChuanChinLai/LaiEngine/README.md

 ### How to:

-* Environment Setup, Win10 and Visual Studio 2017
+* Environment setup: Win10 and Visual Studio 2017

 * Open TowerDefenseGame.sln